chembed/DeepChEmbed/doc/use_cases.md

 ## Objectives

-Achieve robust and efficient clustering and embedding of high dimensional chemical datasets (e.g, ChEMBL with 1.8M chemicals), pre-filtered with domain knowledge, *_e.g._*, bio-degration or molecular toxicity.
+Achieve robust and efficient embedding and clustering of high dimensional chemical datasets (e.g, ChEMBL with 1.8M chemicals),
+pre-filtered with domain knowledge, *_e.g._*, bio-degration or molecular toxicity.

 ## Components

 ### Data Cleaning
-Generate features using existing packages like [*_RDKit_*](https://www.rdkit.org/), and select those based on both data disctribution and domain knowledges
+Generate features using existing packages like [*_RDKit_*](https://www.rdkit.org/), and select those based on both feature disctribution
+and domain knowledges

 ### Embedding Layers
 Autoencoder neural network to reduce dimension of the given dataset